How To Get A CPAP Prescription Online?

 Do You Need a Prescription for a CPAP Mask?

-Additional CPAP supplies such as a CPAP mask do not require a prescription.
+Additional CPAP supplies, such as a CPAP mask, do not require a prescription.
 Selecting CPAP masks is usually a personal preference, depending on your comfort.
 Though your doctor or a sleep specialist can recommend a CPAP, it is ultimately about what works best for you.

 Our colleagues at The CPAP Shop provide several resources to help you select the perfect CPAP mask.

-FDA regulations make it mandatory for all CPAP machines to be sold as therapy devices and require prescriptions for purchases.
+Yes, CPAP prescriptions are generally valid across different states in the United States.
+However, FDA regulations make it mandatory for all CPAP machines to be sold as therapy devices and require prescriptions for purchases.
 In clear words, you cannot purchase a CPAP machine, mask, or other equipment without a valid and legitimate prescription from a licensed medical professional or sleep specialist.

 For CPAP prescriptions online, simply schedule a one-time telehealth to consult with one of our sleep doctors and receive your updated prescription as quickly as the same day.